erogenousbeef-zz/BigReactors/Roadmap.md

 ### Gameplay
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
+- Change refueling to be per-column instead of pan-machine.
+This considerably simplifies the logic and prevents problems with unbalanced fuel distribution across rods.

 ### Graphics & UI
 - Add graduation marks to liquid progress bars